 Lab leadership drew from three organizations: the Canada Mortgage and Housing Corporation, Watershed Partners, and Generation Squeeze.
 Tackling housing challenges that are layered in complexity, and viewed by many to be controversial, can be messy, even daunting, work.
 This is especially so when the work is done amid a pandemic that required Lab plans to shift entirely online, in a context where Lab leaders have still not all met together in person.
 As a result, the road to completing this Lab was not always smooth.
-We appreciate the goodwill and charity of spirit that all leaders brought to the work to see it through to a successful completion.
+We appreciate the goodwill and charity of spirit that various leaders within all three organizations brought to the Lab to see it through to a successful completion.